Measuring Student Behavioral Engagement using Histogram of Actions: Conclusion and Future Work

-Throughout this research, we present a novel framework for classifying student engagement using student actions and relative pose of student's head to the instructor board.
-First, a sequence of upper part of skeleton for each student is fed into a 3D-CNN model for actions recognition.
-Then, an SVM classifier is utilized to predict the student engagement level based on the histogram of the detected actions.
-The proposed framework is tested on the introduced dataset and achieves moderate results in terms of f1-score which is sufficient to capture the average engagement of the class.
-The future work involves collecting more video clips for student actions to achieve outstanding action recognition performance and overcome the imbalance in the engagement classes then evaluate the developed model on different classes.
+In this paper, we presented a novel framework for classifying student engagement using student actions and the relative pose of the student's head to the instructor board.
+First, a sequence of the upper part of the skeleton for each student is fed into a 3D-CNN model for action recognition.
+Then, a random forest classifier is utilized to predict the student engagement level based on the histogram of the detected actions and the student’s gaze.
+The proposed framework is tested on the created dataset and achieves a performance that is sufficient to capture the average engagement of the class.
+This performance implies that student's actions and their occurrences reveal student's level of engagement inside the classroom.

+The future work involves collecting more video clips for student actions to achieve outstanding action recognition performance and overcome the imbalance in the engagement classes.